checkymander/checkymander.github.io/_posts/2021-06-09-decrypt-veeam-passwords.md

 The first is ol' faithful, Mimikatz.

-First we need to convert the base64 blob into a binary file that can be useeud by mimkatz.
+First we need to convert the base64 blob into a binary file that can be used by mimkatz.
 This can be done pretty easily in C# using the following code:

 ```
 using System;